lacdev/javascript-algorithms-and-data-structures/README.md

-# javascript-data-structures
+# javascript-data-structures-and-algorithms

-Examples of Data Structures made with JavaScript.
+Examples of the most common Data Structures and Algorithms implemented with JavaScript.

-This repository will be filled in the coming weeks with examples I've learnt about my self studies in Data Structures.
-Another repository will be made to give examples of algorithms.

-Learning in public as they say.